ShadyLev/PlayerStatsSystem/README.md

 - Firstly you can see in the example above that we have some allocation when applying the pickup effects, this can be solved in the future by creating a struct which will hold the reference to the value.
 - Secondly the ValueChange modifier is not consistent with the system as it skips the mediator to apply its effects, now we can add it as a modifier with no time limit but on a large scale this could decrease performance as the list of modifiers would become larger and larger.
 I think we could create a seperate list of modifiers that are applied before the temporary ones.
-- Lastly adding new stats has a lot of boilerplate as we have to create a new query class for both stat changes which can be a lot.
-Creating a struct that can hold values would be better as we could create a Query struct each time instead of updating and validating a Query class.